cloudflare/cloudflare-docs/content/rules/configuration-rules/create-api.md

 # Create a Configuration Rule via API

 Use the [Rulesets API](/ruleset-engine/rulesets-api/) to create Configuration Rules via API.
-Define the [configuration settings](/rules/configuration-rules/settings/) in the `action_parameters` field.

 When creating a Configuration Rule via API, make sure you: